Ecosystem Targets and Supporting Indicators

 As temperatures rise in the spring, snow and ice that have accumulated throughout Long Island Sound’s watershed, which extends far north into Vermont and New Hampshire, begins to melt.
-This leads to high levels of runoff into small streams and rivers which, in turn, drain into the Connecticut River, which provides about 70% of the fresh water input into Long Island Sound, as well as other smaller rivers.
+This leads to high levels of runoff into small streams and rivers which, in turn, drain into the Connecticut River, which provides about 70 percent of the freshwater input into Long Island Sound, as well as other smaller rivers.
 This process is called the spring ‘freshet’.

 By looking at 80 years of river data, scientists at the US Geological Survey and UConn have determined that the spring freshet is occurring earlier in the spring.
 This indicator is derived from measurements of river flow at a gauge at Thompsonville, CT, near the Massachusetts border).
 The indicator is the date (we use Julian days, or # of days into the year, to account for leap years) that the total volume of water that has passed by the gauge exceeds half of the total for the year.
 The critical date is called the “winter-spring center of volume” or WSCV.
 While spring weather in New England is quite variable, the WSCV usually occurs in late March or early April.